-Special education for the workers engaged in decontamination works should be provided by lectures and practical training.
+Special education for the workers engaged in decontamination work should be provided by lectures and practical training.

 The theoretical education by lectures should follow the table below showing general subject areas in the left column with specific topics in the middle column.
-Hours for each subject should be more than that in the right column.
+Minimum hours for each subject are shown in the right column.